-- 80. The expert witnesses are sworn or affirmed at the same time. - 81.
-Usually concurrent evidence will occur with all expert witnesses present in person and seated together.
-However, a Member may approve an expert witness participating by telephone or video link. - 82.
-The Member will use the agenda to facilitate a discussion in which - a) the expert witnesses, the parties and their representatives, and the Member will all participate.
+- 74. The experts are sworn or affirmed at the same time. - 75.
+Usually, concurrent evidence will occur with all experts present in person and seated together.
+However, a Member may approve an expert participating by telephone or video link. - 76.
+The Member will use the agenda to facilitate a discussion in which- - a) the experts, the parties and their representatives, and the Member will all participate;